yjliu212/Sand-RPT-Compare-Different-Sand-Models/README.md

 We can see the difference between different sand models.
 While stiff sand has a faster Vp than soft sand, constant contact model offers a flexible control of how fast the sand velocity will be.

 Then, we compare these sand models to the model from Raymer-Hunt-Gardner (RHG) equation, which is relatively easy and intuitive to create.
-The figure below shows the comparison between sand model from RHG equation in dash lines from Vclay range from 0 to 1 from top to bottom dash curves.
-And we can see the stiff sand model gives a similar results to the RHG equation, while the soft sand and constant contact model provide a slower Vp for sands in general.
+The figure below shows the comparison between sand model from RHG equation (black dash curves), with Vclay ranging from 0 to 1 from top to bottom.
+And we can see the stiff sand model (with Vclay=0) gives a similar results to the RHG model, while the soft sand and constant contact model give slower Vp in general.

 ![image](https://github.com/user-attachments/assets/14079120-2e6a-40b1-a99d-fab6c013e8e1)